alitto/pond/README.md

 // results = ["Task #0", "Task #1", ..., "Task #19"] and err = nil
 ```

-### Submitting a group of tasks associated with a context
+### Stopping a group of tasks when a context is cancelled

-If you need to submit a group of tasks that are associated with a context, you can pass the context directly to the task function.
+If you need to submit a group of tasks that are associated with a context and stop them when the context is cancelled, you can pass the context directly to the task function.
-Just make sure to handle the context in the task function to stop the task when the context is cancelled.

 ``` go
 // Create a pool with limited concurrency